A Simple Way to Optimize Your Workout

 By Chiro One Wellness Centers

-Did you get hurt during your workout?
+Injured?
 It’s time to grab the heating pad… or the ice pack… or both—who even knows!
-There’s a lot of confusion when it comes to using heat or ice to help treat common exercise injuries like strains, sprains, pulled muscles, shin splits, knee injuries and tenderness.
-Let’s put an end to it once and for all!
-Here’s your temperature care breakdown, so you know when it’s time to sing a song of fire or one of ice.
+There’s a lot of confusion when it comes to using heat or ice to help treat common injuries like strains, sprains, pulled muscles, shin splits, knee injuries and tenderness.

 As a general rule, always choose ice for injuries and inflammation.
 Cold restricts blood flow and reduces inflammation and swelling.
 Whenever there’s bleeding in underlying tissue—think sprains, strains or bruising—ice treatment is the way to go.
 You can use cold therapy in two ways: immediate or rehabilitation.

 Immediate Treatment: helps prevent the injured area from becoming stiff by reducing tissue fluid.

 Rehabilitation: aims to restore normal function to an affected area by reducing pain and spasms, which in turn allows for better movement.

 If you have bad circulation, then cold therapy probably isn’t for you.
 If you apply ice for too long (or directly!) then skin, tissue or nerve damage becomes a possibility.
 If you have cardiovascular disease always consult with their doctor before using cold therapy.

 Usually, heat is the best temperature therapy for relaxing—whereas ice restricts blood vessels, heat opens them, increasing blood flow to an affected area.
 This is perfect for most aches and pains, and it is also great for repairing damaged tissue since increased blood flow stimulates healing.
 Minor stiffness and tension can usually be relieved with about 15-20 minutes of heat therapy.